yasirbhutta/yasirbhutta.github.io/python/docs/operators.md

 - These are less common in general-purpose programming, but useful in certain domains like low-level programming or cryptography.

 What is the difference between == and = in Python?

 a) == is the comparison operator, = is the assignment operator
 b) == is the assignment operator, = is the comparison operator
 c) They are the same operator
 d) There is no difference

+Which operator is used to raise a number to a power?
+a. **
+b. ^
+c. pow()
+d. ** and ^ are both correct

+What is the result of the expression 3 + 5 * 2 in Python?
+a.
+16
+b.
+13
+c.
+11
+d.
+26

+What is the purpose of the % operator in Python?
+a.
+Exponential
+b.
+Modulus
+c.
+Floor Division
+d.
+Addition

+What is the output of 45 // 7?
+a.
+5.0
+b.
+6
+c.
+5
+d.
+6.428571428571429

+Which operator adds a value to a variable?
+a. +=
+b. -=
+c. *=
+d. /=

+What is the output of x = 10; x //= 3?
+a.
+3
+b.
+3.33
+c.
+3.5
+d.
+4

+Which operator checks if two values are greater than or equal to each other?
+a. >
+b. <=
+c. >=
+d. <

+What is the result of 5 <= 5?
+a.
+True
+b.
+False
+c.
+5
+d.
+None of the above

+Which operator returns True if both operands are True?
+a. and
+b. or
+c. not
+d. xor

+What is the output of not (True and False)?
+a.
+True
+b.
+False
+c.
+None
+d.
+Error

+Which operator checks if a value is present in a sequence?
+a. in
+b. not in
+c.
+Both in and not in
+d.
+None of the above

+What is the output of 4 in [1, 3, 4]?
+a.
+True
+b.
+False
+c.
+4
+d.
+Error

+Which operator checks if two objects refer to the same memory location?
+a. ==
+b. is
+c. is not
+d.
+Both is and is not

+What is the result of x = [1, 2]; y = x; x is y?
+a.
+True
+b.
+False
+c.
+[1, 2]
+d.
+None of the above